 The creamy filling of these coconut balls is made by whipping together cream cheese, organic butter, confectioners sugar, unsweetened coconut shreds and vanilla extract.
 Once they are mixed thoroughly, place in the refrigerator for about 10 minutes. then shape your coconut filling into balls or eggs or cut-out stars.
 Or shape and make them into rectangular candy bars.
 Melt rich semi-sweet chocolate morsels or dark chocolate in the microwave and then dip the chilled filling (using a fork) into the melted chocolate.
 Let cool and enjoy!
 These chocolate coconut balls can be stored in an airtight container for about a week.
 Don’t say I didn’t warn you- they won’t last long!

 - 7 oz. unsweetened shredded coconut

 - Prepare a baking pan by lining it with parchment paper.
 In a mixture combine cream cheese, butter, powdered sugar, vanilla and coconut until combined.
-Roll into balls or desired shapes and place on parchment paper lined baking pan.
+Roll into 1 to 2-inch balls or desired shapes and place on parchment paper lined baking pan.
 Place in the refrigerator for about 1 hour.

 - Melt chocolate chips in the microwave for 30 seconds.
 Mix until melted.
 Using a fork, poke coconut balls and roll in the melted chocolate.
 Place on parchment lined pan.
 Continue for each filling ball.
 Let cool before eating.
 Store in an airtight container for 5-7 days.